Statistics show that 4,600,000 workplace injuries happen every year.

 Omitting Details About the Accident

-The doctor will ask you want happened leading up to the injury.
+The doctor will ask you what happened leading up to the injury.
 Explain the situation completely without leaving out any details.

 You might be tempted to leave out details that make you look bad.
 There’s a good chance the doctor or insurance company will figure out that you’re not being completely honest and forthcoming.